 Derailleurs have limit screws that set how high or low a chain goes on the cassette.
 Another screw to consider is the B screw.
 Once set, they tend not to move, but they can be the culprit of poor shifting.
 All you need is a Phillips head screwdriver and a trained eye.

-If you’re using electronic shifting, it’s rare that the gears will need adjustments once it’s dialed in.
+If you’re using electronic shifting, the gears will rarely need adjustments once it’s dialed in.

-More reading : How to Shift Gears on Your Bike Efficiently
+More reading : How to Maintain A Bicycle Drivetrain

 Misaligned rear derailleur hanger